Aisakhunova/commerce-website/README.md

 # commerce-website
-multi page website using html, css and JavaScript
+multi page responsive website using html, css and JavaScript